 You could also try looking on Amazon or eBay to see if anyone is selling old versions of the Mac operating system.
-For example there’s a Full Install of OS X Lion available for £14.99 on Amazon here, and a number of other versions of OS X available.
-But, although using Amazon and eBay is safer than turning to torrent sites, we still recommend that you are careful about buying the OS from any source other than Apple itself.
+For example there’s a Full Install of OS X Lion available for £12.99 on Amazon here, and a number of other versions of OS X available.

 For example, if your Mac was released in 2012, you can download any Mac OS X versions that were supported when that Mac launched, and any versions that have since launched and support that generation of Mac.

 For a 2012 Mac, that list should include: Mountain Lion, Mavericks, Yosemite, El Capitan, and macOS Sierra.
 But you won't be able to download Lion, Snow Leopard or anything older than that.

 If you need to run an older version of OS X, perhaps because you are a developer testing versions of an app on older operating systems, you will need to find an older Mac to run it on.